WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 	echo ""
 	sleep 60

-On job arrays the array index values are specified using the ``--array`` or ``-a`` option of the sbatch command.
+The array index values on job arrays are specified using the ``--array`` or ``-a`` option of the `sbatch` command.
-All the jobs in the job array will have the same variables except for the environment variable SLURM_ARRAY_TASK_ID that is set to its array index value.
+All the jobs in the job array will have the same variables except for the environment variable `SLURM_ARRAY_TASK_ID` , which is set to its array index value.
-This variable can be used to redirect the workflow to a different folder or execute the simulation with different parameters.
+This variable can redirect the workflow to a different folder or execute the simulation with different parameters.

 Submit the job array: